The south of the Charente offers beautiful rolling countryside, a wonderful sunny climate and an opportunity to see southwest France at its best.

 Chez Sarrazin is about an hour and a half's drive to the Gironde estuary where outstanding sandy beaches are plentiful, particularly around Royan.
 Also, the Arcachon Basin is about the same distance and a day trip to the Dune de Pyla, Europe's highest sand dune, is probably a must.
-More locally, there are a number of recreational lakes with artificial sandy beaches.
+More locally, there are a number of recreational lakes and rivers with artificial sandy beaches.

 In addition to Etang Vallier, carp fishing is available at Etang Arnaud (a 10 minute drive away).
 Please see http://www.etang-arnaud.com/index.html